One of Them Days: Plot

-Waitress Dreux Jones and aspiring artist Alyssa Brown live together along with Alyssa's ne'er-do-well boyfriend Keshawn in a rundown apartment complex in Baldwin Village, Los Angeles, under a strict landlord.
+Waitress Dreux Jones and aspiring artist Alyssa Brown live together along with Alyssa's ne'er-do-well boyfriend Keshawn in a rundown apartment complex in Baldwin Village, Los Angeles, under their strict landlord, Uche.
 When the first of the month arrives, their landlord demands their rent money of $1,500, stating that they will be evicted unless they pay by 6 PM, even though both Dreux and Alyssa thought it was already paid.

 The women deduce that Keshawn must have taken the money and run away with it after they cannot find him.
 They track him down to the home of Berniece, a woman he has been cheating with.
 A confrontation ensues, in which Keshawn admits to using the money to invest in his T-shirt company, and Berniece gets knocked down by a truck door, vowing revenge.

 Dreux and Alyssa, now penniless, apply for a payday loan but get rejected due to low credit scores.
 At a blood donation center, Dreux attempts to give as much blood as she possibly can to make the most money, but when Alyssa discovers this, she gets into an altercation with the inexperienced nurse, during which they lose all the blood donated.
 Defeated, they go to a nearby fast-food restaurant, where they run into Maniac, a man Dreux was previously flirting with.
 After eating, Alyssa leaves the two to themselves, with an idea for how to obtain the money.

 Shortly afterwards, Dreux and Maniac are called to rescue Alyssa, who is on a utility pole trying to take the pair of Air Jordans that had been left on there.
 After successfully retrieving them, she gets electrocuted by the wires.
 They sell the Jordans for $1,500, and Dreux arrives at her job interview for the position of franchise manager on time.

 Meanwhile, Berniece and Keshawn locate Alyssa waiting for Dreux using a photo Alyssa sends to Keshawn to make him jealous.
 Despite being impressed with Dreux's interview, the ensuing fight between the three women—during which Berniece beats both of them up and steals the $1,500—leaves her prospective employers with a negative impression, and they become skeptical about hiring her.
 While Alyssa and Dreux argue about their predicament, they receive a call from ruthless gangster King Lolo—the man to whom the Jordans belonged—who is angry with them for selling his shoes and threatens to kill them unless they pay him $5,000 by 10 PM.